 If you are looking to get your very own Ragdoll cat, then finding a good breeder is the starting point of your journey.
-In this article, you’ll find some tips and tricks on how to sort through breeder websites and find the ideal Raggie cat breeder.
+In this article, you’ll find some tips and tricks on how to sort through breeder websites and find the ideal Ragdoll cat breeder – be sure to avoid the prevalent Ragdoll breeder scams out there.

 Where Do You Start?

-As with many other things you want to find, finding a good Ragdoll cat breeder can start with a simple Google search.
+As with many other things you want to find, finding a Ragdoll cat for sale and a good Ragdoll cat breeder can start with a simple Google search.
 It is filtering out the results that is more complicated.
 A safe way to separate the good breeders from the bad is to go with the ones backed by feline associations, that have good reviews on Facebook or other social media and that test their cats for genetic diseases.

-How Do You Choose the Ragdoll Cat Breeder?
+How Do You Choose Your Ragdoll Cat Breeder?

 1. Do they meet the requirement checklist?

-Aside from being an authorized Ragdoll breeder, it is essential that the person you choose to get your cat from is able to show you official proof of the cats’ identity as a Ragdoll.
+Aside from being a professional Ragdoll breeder, it is essential that the person you choose to get your cat from is able to show you official proof of the cats’ identity as a Ragdoll.
 Make sure you look for DNA info on the parents (or cat association papers of the parents) just so you can be sure you get a purebred Ragdoll.

 2. Take a Closer Look